3rd Offense DWI

-TEXAS DRIVERS LICENSE: Texas Driver’s License suspension is another penalty of being found guilty of DWI for the third time.
-This can last from a period of six months to two years, which doesn’t begin until after the jail sentence has been satisfied.
+TEXAS DRIVERS LICENSE: Texas Driver License suspension is another penalty of being found guilty of DWI a third time.
+The suspension period can last from a period of six months to two years, which doesn’t begin until after the jail sentence is satisfied.

 Avoiding Jail Post Felony DWI Conviction

-Defendants convicted of a felony third DWI offense may, in some situations, have an opportunity to take advantage of community supervision and avoid having to serve a lengthy penitentiary sentence.
-If you are fortunate enough to be in a situation where community supervision is possible, the community supervision term, also referred to as probation, will last from a period of 2 to 10 years.
+Defendants convicted of a felony third DWI offense may, in some situations, have an opportunity to take advantage of community supervision and avoid serving a lengthy penitentiary sentence.
+If you are fortunate enough to be in a position where community supervision is possible, the community supervision term, also referred to as probation, will last from a period of 2 to 10 years.

-If you are granted probation for felony DWI, community service agreements can involve a number of hours ranging from 160 to 600.
+If you are granted probation on a felony DWI in Houston, community service agreements can involve a number of hours ranging from 160 to 600.
 Some jail time must be served.
-The minimum jail sentence is 10 days.
-In some cases defendants are forced to serve 180 days in jail before taking advantage of probation.
+The minimum jail sentence is ten days.
+In some cases, defendants are forced to serve 180 days in jail before taking advantage of probation.
 Weekend jail sentencing may be possible for some defendants.

 Houston DWI Lawyer Tad A. Nelson Will Help!